oTTeuMsTudio/teach-me-rust-deepseek/Game Development/Day 00.md

 <canvas id="game-canvas"></canvas>
 ```

-You can now control the canvas from JavaScript/Rust interop.
+We can now control the canvas from JavaScript/Rust interop.

 💡 For full integration, use `wasm-bindgen` to call Rust functions from Leptos components.